roman-milk/roman-milk.github.io/prof-blackmailed.md

  Kerri closed her eyes and wished she wasn't there.
 Surely she must look like a whore who just satisfied a customer and Ward added to her final insult by coating his finger with semen; then wiping it into her mouth.
 The humiliation was complete and Kerri remained obedient, as she let her student scoop the remaining thick gobs between her open lips.

  "I think you swallow cum better than any woman I have been with," Ward said and smiled with satisfaction.
 "We will have to do this many more times, my beautiful Teach, as you have one hell of a sexy body."
-Report_Story #4